 “By Allah the omnipotent, our Lord and benefactor, who created all living things and who feeds them with meat and drink – you spoke the truth when you said that you had a wonder worthy of our gaze.
 I must have that horse.
 Name your price oh inventor.
 Whatever you lust after, speak its name, and it shall be yours.”

-Those who stood near by and heard this these words were astonished – for it was brazen of this inventor – a nobody of no noble blood – getting on in years – and far from pleasant on the eyes – to make such a request.
-It seemed likely that his ugly head would soon be separated from his neck – but perhaps the king was under some spell – for he replied:
+Those who stood near by and heard these words were astonished – for it was brazen of this inventor – a nobody of no noble blood – getting on in years – and far from pleasant on the eyes – to make such a request.
+It seemed likely that his ugly head would soon be separated from his neck – but perhaps the King was under some spell – for he replied:

 Now the King’s son was among those who overheard this.
-His young heart was furious that the king should dishonour his family by giving away the princess to such a scoundrel – better marry her to a snake charmer or a rope trickster! he thought.
+His young heart was furious that the King should dishonour his family by giving away the Princess to such a scoundrel – better marry her to a snake charmer or a rope trickster! he thought.
 He rushed off to the chamber of his sister.
 From her window, she looked down into the garden and saw her husband-to-be.
-Immediately she tore her lovely face and sobbed and cried:
+Immediately she tore at her lovely face and sobbed and cried:

 “Oh fee oh fie – Am I to marry this creature?
 His hair is frosted, his eyebrows are mangy, his beard and mustaches are stained, his eyes are red and goggling, his nose is like an eggplant, his lower lip is drooping, his teeth are knocked out – in short he is a brute, a monster, the ugliest ogre of our age.”

 Then she went back into her room, lay down on the floor, rubbed dust into her hair, tore her clothes, and kicked and wailed.
 Her brother was filled with pity and fury.
 He ran down to find the King.